Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ## Conclusion

-You can see that we have put most of our effort into explaining and implementing the components that make up or are used by the particle filter, such as the landmark map, motion model, sensor model, and how to initialize the set of particles.
-This was made possible thanks to **Beluga**, a C++ library that provides a set of reusable components that can be combined to assemble a complete and customizable particle filter.
-Moreover, **Beluga** offers additional features that can help build more complex {abbr}`MCL (Monte Carlo Localiaztion)` algorithms than those proposed by this tutorial, while minimizing code duplication and maximizing code reuse.
+You can see that we have put most of our effort into explaining and implementing the components that make up or are used by the particle filter, such as the landmark map, the motion and sensor models, and how to initialize the set of particles.
+Meanwhile, Beluga provided us with all the necessary resources to implement a custom {abbr}`MCL (Monte Carlo Localiaztion)` algorithm.

 ## References

 [^ProbRob]: S. Thrun, W. Burgard, and D. Fox. _Probabilistic Robotics._ Intelligent Robotics and Autonomous Agents series.
 MIT Press, 2005.
 ISBN 9780262201629.
 URL <https://books.google.com.ar/books?id=jtSMEAAAQBAJ>
-[^BelugaPaper]: Beluga paper **TODO: add the link for the paper**
 [^RangesV3]: Ranges-v3 user manual <https://ericniebler.github.io/range-v3/>